 - Above Moderate-Income Households Households earning over 120 percent of the county AMI, adjusted for household size. - Acutely Low-Income Households Households earning not more than 15 percent of the county AMI, adjusted for household size. - Affordable Housing Housing which costs no more than 30 percent of a low-, very low-, or extremely low-income household's gross monthly income.
 For rental housing, the residents may pay up to 30 percent of gross income on rent plus tenant-paid utilities.
 For homeownership, residents can pay up to 30 percent on the combination of mortgage payments, taxes, insurance, and homeowners' association dues. - Area Median Income (AMI) The income figure representing the middle point of county household incomes, adjusted for household size.
 Fifty percent of households earn more than or equal to this figure and 50 percent earn less than or equal to this figure.
 The AMI varies according to the size of the household.
 For the year 2022, the AMI for a four-person household in county of Sonoma was \$112,800. - Extremely Low-Income Households (ELI) Households earning not more than 30 percent of the county AMI, adjusted for household size. - Federal Poverty Threshold Income threshold issued by the Census Bureau that varies by family size, number of children, and elderly status.
 There is no geographic variation.
-For 2021, the poverty threshold for a single person under age 65 was \$14,097 and was \$21,831 for a three-person family with two children. - Low-income Households Households earning between 51 and 80 percent of the county AMI, adjusted for household size. - Moderate-income Households Households earning 81 to 120 percent of the county AMI, adjusted for household size. - Low Barrier Navigation Center A Housing First, low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing.

-.
-This is also referred to as "the whole ounty" or "the
+For 2021, the poverty threshold for a single person under age 65 was \$14,097 and was \$21,831 for a three-person family with two children. - Low-income Households Households earning between 51 and 80 percent of the county AMI, adjusted for household size. - Moderate-income Households Households earning 81 to 120 percent of the county AMI, adjusted for household size. - Low Barrier Navigation Center A Housing First,1 low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing.2 - Sonoma County All of Sonoma County, including unincorporated areas and incorporated Cities.
+This is also referred to as "the whole county" or "the county and its cities." - Supportive Housing Permanent housing that is paired with comprehensive services and case management. - Transitional Housing Housing with supportive services for persons or families in transition from homelessness to permanent housing.
+The length of stay is typically six months to two years.

-&lt;sup>1 Housing First is defined in Welfare & Institutions Code § 8255.
+1 Housing First is defined in Welfare & Institutions Code § 8255.

-&lt;sup>2 Government Code § 65660
+2 Government Code § 65660

-- Supportive Housing Permanent housing that is paired with comprehensive services and case management. - Transitional Housing Housing with supportive services for persons or families in transition from homelessness to permanent housing.
-The length of stay is typically six months to two years. - Unincorporated Sonoma County Area within Sonoma County that is not within one of its nine incorporated Cities.
+- Unincorporated Sonoma County Area within Sonoma County that is not within one of its nine incorporated Cities.
 This is also referred to as "the Unincorporated County." - Very Low-Income Households (VLI) Households earning between 31 and 50 percent of the county AMI, adjusted for household size.